mynameisameed/aws-bootcamp/journal/week6.md

 # Security of website using route 53

 Let's understand what is the website: it is an application exposed using a custom domain.
-(An example is www.facebook.com)

 AWS Security Best Practice (Route 53)
 - Integration With Amazon Certificate Manager for TLS